Norton and Cuckney: Land elevation

-The parish is relatively low-lying.
+The parish was relatively low-lying.
 The land height ranges from 45 m in the north of the parish by the Great Lake region, and rises towards the villages and beyond.
-The peak of the parish is at Cuckney Hill on the south boundary of the parish, at 100 m.
+The peak of the parish was at Cuckney Hill on the south boundary of the parish, at 100 m.

 Governance

-Although discrete settlements, these are managed at the first level of public administration by Norton and Cuckney Parish Council.
+Although discrete settlements, these are managed at the first level of public administration by Norton, Cuckney, Holbeck and Welbeck Parish Council.

 At district level, the wider area is managed by Bassetlaw District Council, and by Nottinghamshire County Council at its highest tier.

 History

 The two settlements being so close together have had a shared existence through the ages, and in more recent centuries, ownership.
 The wider area was an ancient parish until 1866 called Norton Cuckney.
 It extended eastward from Creswell Crags, in Derbyshire, to near Thoresby Park, and was bounded on the north by Welbeck, and on the south by Church Warsop.
 It was divided into four townships - Holbeck, Langwith, Cuckney and Norton (Cuckney).
-These were split into separate parishes and remained as this until April 2015 when the last two were combined into the present-day Norton and Cuckney.
+These were split into separate parishes and remained as this until 1 April 2015 when the last two were combined into Norton and Cuckney.
+On 1 April 2023 Norton and Cuckney was abolished and merged with Holbeck and Welbeck to form "Norton, Cuckney, Holbeck and Welbeck".